 For the dudes who work too much and don’t have time to do jack, I recommend something that is powerlifting-oriented and revolves around the Big 3 (bench press, squat, and deadlift).

-Or, if you don’t want to purchase the book, I always like basing a program off of a squat, deadlift, horizontal push and pull, and vertical push and pull.
-As you can see from earlier, that’s what I pretty much used for the “no money” program.
+If you don’t want to purchase the book, I always like basing a program off of a squat, deadlift, horizontal push and pull, and vertical push and pull.
+As you can see from earlier, that’s what I pretty much used for the “no-money” program.
 An example of a minimalist-version would look like this:

 - Day one – squat and overhead press